uwescience/tpch-myrial/README.md

 `tpch-radish` requires TPC-H qgen to generate SQL queries and [Raco](https://github.com/uwescience/raco) to generate the Grappa code.

 - [Download qgen](http://www.tpc.org/tpch/tools_download/dbgen-download-request.asp)
-- Install Raco by following its README.md and make sure to set `RACO_HOME`
+- Install Raco by following its README.md and then make sure to set `RACO_HOME` to the directory of your Raco

 ## Generate the queries